mohammedthoufiqn/my-frist-project/README.md

 # my-frist-project
-This is my github first project
+This is my first git hub project